joergmlpts/olympus-wifi/docs/source/usage.rst

 date-range
   The options *-D* and *--date-range* are OPTIONAL, and specify a date range to download images from.
-The dates must be specified in YYYY-MM-DD format, and the range is inclusive.
+The dates can be specified in YYYY-MM-DD format or as integers of days before today (*0 0* for only today, *1 0* for yesterday and today).
+  The range is inclusive.
 This option also works with *olympus-download*

 output
   The options *-o* and *--output* specify the output directory for image